 Motorbike Riding Tips for Vietnam from a Long-term Expat

 Recently, we had a renter sign up for a bike and he received the free information guide on riding in Vietnam when someone rents from us.
-These were tips on filling the bike with petrol, parking, riding the bike and other important information.
+These were tips on filling the bike with petrol, parking, motorbike driving tips, and other important information.
 He has been overseas for ten years in several countries and he sent us back these thoughts of his own on how to ride in Vietnam.

-Tip 1 – When riding in traffic in Vietnam stay more attentive than you would need to be in the US or Europe
+Tip 1: When riding in traffic in Vietnam, stay more attentive than in the US or Europe

 Rent A Bike says: Firstly, be attentive EVERYWHERE.
 This is generally true, although speeds are slower, vehicles are so close and, therefore, reaction times having to be faster.

 Tip 2: Focus on what is in front of you.
 Avoid glancing backward.

 Rent A Bike says: Generally, yes, people in Vietnam worry about what is in front of them and not so much, what is behind them.
 However, it is wise to use your ears and mirrors.

 Tip 3: Never assume anything.